q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Introduction

+In \cite{GPS1} we constructed $\hLL(R)$-modules which are $q$-analogs of the $U(gl(N))$-modules $V_\la$.
+Conjecturally, the modules $V_\lambda$ are irreducible\footnote{Note that the RE algebras admit representations different from those defined in \cite{GPS1}.
+For instance, some examples of reducible but indecomposable representations were constructed in \cite{S}.} for a generic $q$.
+Up to this conjecture, the central elements of the algebra $\hLL(R)$ are represented by scalar operators in these modules.

+It is also true for the Casimir operators of the modified RE algebra $\hLL(R)$ represented as operators acting onto another (non-modified) copy of the RE algebra $\MM(R)$ provided the action is a $q$-analog of the $U(gl_N)$ representation by the right-invariant vector fields on the algebra $\Sym(gl_N)$.
+We perform the spectral analysis of the first Casimir operator.
+In this analysis an important role is played by some idempotents belonging to the Hecke algebras.
+Using these idempotents, we define the $q$-Schur polynomials $s_\la(M)\in \MM(R)$ and prove that they are eigenvectors of the $q$-cut-and-join operator.

 This note is organized as follows.
-In the next section we introduce some QD, giving rise to the quantum partial derivative and the relation $\hL=L D$ similar to the classical one.
-Also, we introduce $q$-analog of some symmetric polynomials and the Casimir operators.
-In section 3 we perform spectral analysis of the first Casimir and cut-and-joint operators.
-In particular, we show that $q$-Schur polynomials are their eigenvectors and find the corresponding eigenvalues.
-In the last section we introduce ``eigenvalues" of the matrices $L$ and $\hL$ and conjecture their role in analogous spectral analysis of the higher Casimir and cut-and-join operators.
-A few examples are exhibited.
+In the next section, we introduce a quantum double, giving rise to the quantum partial derivatives and to the relation $\hL=MD$ similar to the classical one.
+Also, we introduce the $q$-Schur polynomials and power sums.
+Section 3 contains a spectral analysis of the first $q$-Casimir operator (which coincides with the first $q$-cut-and-join operator).
+In particular, we show that the $q$-Schur polynomials are its eigenvectors and find the corresponding eigenvalues.
+In the last section we introduce the ``eigenvalues" $\mu_i$ and $\hat \mu_i$ of the quantum matrices $M$ and $\hL$ respectively and formulate a conjecture for the spectrum of the higher $q$-Casimir and $q$-cut-and-join operators in terms of these eigenvalues.
+A few examples of the $q$-cut-and-join operators and their relations with the $q$-Casimir operators are exhibited.

 The ground field is assumed to be $\C$.
 The parameter $q$ is assumed to be generic.
 In particular, this means that $q^k\not=1$ for any integer $k>1$.